These perfect light, little biscuit beauties are a superb accompaniment for a cup of tea or coffee.

-- Sift the flour, salt, icing sugar and caster sugar together.
-Then chop the margarine into small cubes and mix with the flour, either in a food processor or by hand until you have a nice crumbly texture.
+- Mix the flour, salt, icing sugar and caster sugar together.
+Then chop the butter into small cubes and rub together with the flour, either by hand or on in a food processor.
+Line two trays with parchment paper.

 - Pop in the fridge for 30 minutes.

 - Roll out the dough on a floured surface or between two sheets of parchment paper to ½cm thick.
 Then stamp out the biscuits with a 5-7cm cookie cutter or any shape you like!

 - Place the biscuits onto your oven trays, spaced 2cm apart.
 Sprinkle each biscuit with a little caster or granulated sugar.

 - Bake for 18-20 minutes, until they are just starting to brown on the edges.
 You want to keep them a nice light colour.
 Remove from the oven and allow to cool on a metal rack.

 - Meanwhile you can start melting the dark chocolate over a saucepan of boiling water.